Prebiotics are nutrients that help the beneficial bacteria in your stomach and intestines grow and multiply.

 10. Regular Girl Prebiotic and Probiotic Blend

-Regular Girl makes a female-specific blend of prebiotics and probiotics.
+Regular Girl makes a women’s-specific blend of prebiotics and probiotics.
 The probiotic content is a high dosage (eight billion colony forming units), but it’s just one bacterial strain.

 The prebiotic that Regular Girl uses is guar fiber, which provides a substrate and food for bacteria but doesn’t really distinguish itself in any particular way.